Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Clustering: Proof of Clustering Lemma

-\paragraph{Acknowledgement.~} Hung Le is supported by a start up funding of University of Massachusetts at Amherst and by the National Science Foundation under Grant No. CCF-2121952.
-Shay Solomon is partially supported by the Israel Science Foundation grant No.1991/19.
-We thank Oded Goldreich for his suggestions concerning the presentation of this work and we thank Lazar Milenković for his support.
+\paragraph{Acknowledgement.~} Hung Le is supported by the NSF CAREER award CCF-2237288, the NSF grants CCF-2121952 and CCF-2517033, and a Google Research Scholar Award.
+Shay Solomon is funded by the European Union (ERC, DynOpt, 101043159).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+Shay Solomon is also funded by a grant from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel, and the United States National Science Foundation (NSF).
+Shay Solomon was also funded by the Israel Science Foundation grant No.1991/19 when this work was done.
+We thank Oded Goldreich for his suggestions concerning the presentation of this work, and we thank Lazar Milenković for his support.
+We thank anonymous reviewers for their exceptionally thorough comments on the presentation of this paper.